-You may not know but self control depends largely on your child’s developmental capacity.
-You might notice that your toddler struggles with all of these things and that can be frustrating for you but in reality, big changes in this arena occur between the ages of 3-7.
+You may not know, but self-control depends mainly on your child’s developmental capacity.
+You might notice that your toddler struggles with all of these things, and that can be frustrating for you, but in reality, significant changes in this arena occur between the ages of 3-and 7.
 You can now breathe a sigh of relief if your child might be struggling and they are only 4.
-It’s important to note that every child’s brain develops at different rates and sometimes our expectations of children are too high.
+It’s important to note that every child’s brain develops at different rates, and sometimes our expectations of children are too high.

-My clinic is often full of children who have difficulties in regulating themselves, research shows that these children can often be more aggressive and are at a higher risk of developing anxiety and depression.
+My clinic is often full of children who have difficulties regulating themselves; research shows that these children can often be more aggressive and are at a higher risk of developing anxiety and depression.

 How do we help our children to develop these skills?